Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Introduction

 \textbf{Acknowledgements:} The inspiration to write this article largely arose in an email exchange with Barry Mazur, who pointed out to me how the definition of the twisted modular curves as moduli spaces made their reduction theory largely easier to understand.
 This text was largely a part of my PhD dissertation, and I am thus grateful to my supervisor Lo\"ic Merel for his support, help, comments and general encouragement to clarify the literature, as well as my thesis referees Pierre Parent and Henri Darmon for their suggestions and comments.
 The study of the situation in characteristic dividing $N$ was not in my thesis, and I started thinking about it after Jan Vonk and Vincent Pilloni both asked me this question.
 I am grateful to Luc Illusie, Adrian Vasiu, Frans Oort and Ofer Gabber for fruitful conversations about some of the algeometric geometry arguments contained in the paper, in particular those in characteristic $p$ and about $p$-divisible groups.
+I am grateful to the reviewer for their helpful suggestions and comments.

 The author was partly supported by ERC Grant ``GAGARIN'' $101076941$.